RasmusAntons/wizard/README.md

 ![create-and delete-line](https://cdn.discordapp.com/attachments/513014307978739714/937692958159949844/unknown.png)

-Allows the user to create or delete a dependancy line by clicking on two level blocks in order of parent to child.
+Allows the user to create or delete a dependency line by clicking on two level blocks in order of parent to child.

 ![categories](https://cdn.discordapp.com/attachments/513014307978739714/937695801537363978/unknown.png)